KristinHannah/HoroscopesCLI/README.md

 ## Usage

-1. Once download, open your terminal
+1. Once the HoroscopesCLI is downloaded, open your terminal
-2. CD into the HoroscopesCLI file where you've saved it on your computer
+2. Change directories into the HoroscopesCLI file where you've saved it on your computer
 3. Type "bin/run" to start the application
 4. Follow the prompts